 Let us assume that~$q$ is odd in this subsection.
 Let~$s$ be a semisimple $2'$-element.
 Then the $\mathbf{G}$-class type of~$s$ is one of $\{ 1, 4, 6, 7, 9, 10, 13\text{--}15, 17\text{--}20 \}$.
 In particular,~$s$ is quasi-isolated if and only if $s = 1$ or of $\mathbf{G}$-class type~$4$ (in which case $3 \nmid q$).

 Suppose that $s$ is not quasi-isolated.
 Then $C_{\mathbf{G}}( s )$ is a proper regular subgroup of~$\mathbf{G}$, which is a classical group and thus has a unique unipotent $2$-block.
-It follows from Theorem~\ref{BoRoEtAl}(a), that $\cE_2( G, s )$ is a single block, whose defect group is isomorphic to, but in general not conjugate to Sylow $2$-subgroup of~$C_G( s )$.
+It follows from Theorem~\ref{BoRoEtAl}(a), that $\cE_2( G, s )$ is a single block, whose defect groups are isomorphic to, but in general not conjugate to a Sylow $2$-subgroup of~$C_G( s )$.